Quickstart: Use Bicep to create and publish an Azure Managed Application definition

 • Use Bicep to develop your template and convert it to an Azure Resource Manager template (ARM template).
 The template defines the Azure resources deployed by the managed application.

 • Convert Bicep to JSON with the Bicep build command.
-After the file is converted to JSON, it's recommended to verify the code for accuracy.
+After the file is converted to JSON, verify the code for accuracy.

 • Define the user interface elements for the portal when deploying the managed application.